xuxiyang1993/continuous-grid-world/README.md

 Make sure that you have the above requirements taken care of, then download all the files.

+###Note
+If you want to solve more challenging problem, `simulator_with_intruder.py` is the code for you, where many intruder aircraft will be in this simulator.

 If you have any questions or comments, don't hesitate to send me an email!
 I am looking for ways to make this code even more computationally efficient.